 Additionally, we may need to commence proceedings against others to enforce our patents or trademarks, to protect our trade secrets or know how, or to determine the enforceability, scope and validity of the proprietary rights of others.
 These proceedings would result in substantial expense to us and significant diversion of effort by our technical and management personnel.
-We may not prevail in any lawsuits that we initiate and the damages or other remedies awarded, if any, may not be commercially meaningful.
+We may not prevail in any lawsuits that we initiate, a scenario that could also result in the invalidation of our asserted patents, and the damages or other remedies awarded, if any, may not be commercially meaningful.
 We may not be able to stop a competitor from marketing and selling products that are the same or similar to our products and services or from using product or service names that are the same or similar to ours, and our business may be harmed as a result.